ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 Congratulations!
 You have just used IBM Maximo Visual Inspection to create a computer vision model that can identify different actions performed on a water bottle!

-If you would like to embed MVI into your solution, please reach out to IBM Build Lab to co-create a solution together at: [**https://w3.ibm.com/w3publisher/ibmbuildlab**](https://w3.ibm.com/w3publisher/ibmbuildlab).
+If you would like to embed MVI into your solution, please reach out to your IBM Seller to engage with IBM Build Labs and co-create a solution together.